 An Animal Assisted Activity therapy team would go to a routine venue, because it is NOT a documented visit by doctors or medical staff.
 Examples of a routine venue would be a reading program at a school or in a children’s library, a retirement facility, a grief program for children or adults, an adult daycare or a hospital where there is no patient therapy, only visitation.

 Most newly graduated AAA therapy teams want to work in children’s hospitals, veterans hospitals or in reading programs with children.
 These settings are the current favorites.

 It is imperative that you find a knowledgable, experienced AAA instructor, when you are looking for a trainer to teach you the basic skills in Animal Assisted Activity.
 This person should not only be a professional dog trainer but they should also have an Animal Assisted Activity dog that is currently registered or certified to work.
 This gives you the confidence that, the trainer is educated in therapy work and is working actively in the therapy community.

 Granted not all dogs are meant to be therapy dogs.
 Nor are all trainers meant to train therapy dogs!
 When you take a therapy dog screening test for your dog and your dog has not been trained to do half of the questions on the test, then you know you have your work cut out for you.
 This does not mean your dog is not therapy dog material, this just means you need to do more basic training before you can take your dog to a therapy dog class.
 The skills for the working therapy dog are specific.
 Appropriate training reaps essential rewards.
 Do your homework!

-A good source to locate trainers is the Association of Pet Dog Trainers.
+A good resource to locate a trainer is the Association of Pet Dog Trainers(APDT).